JDDoesDev/presentations/osmi.md

 ## IMPOSTER SYNDROME

-The feeling that you're not good enough to be doing what you're doing
+The feeling that you don't deserve to be doing what you're doing

 Note: Give example of how you deal with it/are dealing with it.
 Mention that it's common with people on FED slack.